o2r-project/api/docs/compendium/candidate.md

 After uploading a compendium is _not_ instantly publicly available.
 It is merely a **candidate**, because metadata still must be completed for the compendium to be valid.
+Users with sufficient rights can create [public links](link.md) for a candidate compendium.

 The following process models this intermediate state of a compendium.